brefphp/bref/docs/Laravel.md

 SESSION_DRIVER=array
 # Logging to stderr allows the logs to end up in Cloudwatch
 LOG_CHANNEL=stderr
-# This allows to generate relative file paths for the lambda
+# This allows to generate relative file paths for the lambda because when generating the optimized config absolute paths will be everywhere and they will not work because your machine and the lambda environment do not match.
+# To avoid that problem, set APP_BASE_PATH variable will allow us to replace the absolute path by `.` (relative path) when generating the lambda.
 APP_DIR=.
 APP_STORAGE=/tmp/storage
+VIEW_COMPILED_PATH=/tmp/storage/framework/views
 ```

 Since AWS requires a suffix to the URLs (e.g. `/dev` or `/prod`) the default route will not work out of the box.
 We can change the route for the welcome page: